 For over a quarter century, the Derbes Law Firm, LLC’s many attorneys have drawn upon their broad backgrounds in business law to represent clients.
 The Derbes Law Firm was founded at its present location by the father son duo of Albert J. Derbes, III and Albert J. Derbes, IV in 1995.
+Later in 1995, the firm was joined by Albert J. Derbes, III’s second son, Eric Derbes, after his serving as a Judge Advocate in the US Army.
 Mr. Derbes, III, who retired in early 2015, practiced as an attorney/CPAs throughout his career.
-“Derbes Law is Business Law” is more than just a mantra, it is the foundation of the firm.
+“Derbes Law means Business” is more than just a mantra, it is the foundation of the firm.

 Growth of the Firm

 Thereafter, the firm grew.
 Beau Sagona joined the firm after many years as a solo practitioner.
 Bill Babin served as a Chapter 7 bankruptcy Trustee for the US Bankruptcy Court of the Eastern District of Louisiana prior to joining the firm and he continues to serve as one of three Chapter 7 bankruptcy Trustees for the district.
 Frederick Bunol graduated in finance and began his legal career at the Derbes Law Firm.
 Mark Goldstein had over 30 years of bankruptcy experience prior to joining the firm.
 Pat Garrity had over 25 years of bankruptcy experience prior to joining the firm and is Board Certified in Business Bankruptcy Law.
-The firm’s three associates, Bryan O’Neill, Jared Scheinuk, and David Serio, each with their own unique background and experience, contribute to the firm’s many practice areas.
+Bryan O’Neill joined the firm upon graduating from Loyola College of Law, where he served as the Editor in Chief of the Loyola Maritime Law Journal.
+Jared Scheinuk joined the firm after beginning his legal career in Monroe, where he gained litigation experience representing both plaintiffs and defendants.
+McKenna Dorais joined the firm as a first-year associate after passing the 2023 Louisiana Bar Exam.
 No matter the stage of life of you or your business, the Derbes Law Firm’s attorneys have the experience upon which you can rely for your legal needs.

 The Derbes Law Firm recognized the need to operate digitally early -- with Hurricane Georges in 1998.
 When Hurricane Katrina hit in August of 2005, the firm had most of its data in digital format and was able to set up shop temporarily in Houma with its evacuated servers.
 In March 2020, the COVID-19 pandemic did not stop the Derbes Law Firm.
 The firm’s attorneys were able to effectively work remotely, meet with their clients, and attend hearings via videoconferencing technology.